The future of authentication is continuous, contextual, and variable, and is based around the human rather than a device.

 If you are within that 15 minute window and you try to do a type 3 activity, prompt the user with a type 3 challenge (username/password).

-If you attempt to change account details, you must authenticate with a type 5 challenge regardless (7 factor bio-temporal-tesseract).
+If you attempt to change account details, you must authenticate with a type 5 challenge regardless (7 factor bio-temporal-tesseract-infinitystone-retina-auth).

 If you’ve done 3 passive auths in a row, make the next one one level higher (requiring user interaction).

 So authentication will never really stop.
-It will happen in the beginning, but then instead of just going away it’ll fade into the background.
+It will happen in the beginning, but then instead of just going away it’ll fade into the background with a current rating at any given moment.

-Watching.
-Adjusting.
-Adapting to behavior and conditions and context, and prompting with the right challenge level according to what action is being performed.
+Watching, adjusting, adapting to behavior and conditions and context, and then requiring additional authentication events according to what action is being performed.